 Some of the first buildings constructed were sod huts by Daniel Horne and L.G.
 Cleveland.
-More emigrants soon followed, and soon about 36 people joined the new settlement.
+More emigrants soon followed, and about 36 people joined the new settlement.

-F. J. Case built a log house, with a blacksmith shop in the rear; more sod huts and shake cabins were put up by spring, and A.W.
-Moore established the first boarding-house.
+F. J. Case built a log house with a blacksmith shop in the rear; more sod huts and shake cabins were put up by spring, and A.W.
+Moore established the first boarding house.
 On January 13, 1855, the town was promoted in the Herald of Freedom, published in Wakarusa, Kansas:

 “Topeka – A new townsite with the above name has been selected and is now rapidly filling up with Eastern people.
 It is located about twenty-five miles above this point, on the Kansas River, and will probably be a place of considerable importance.
-Several of our most active businessmen are connected with the movement, and they are bound to make it ‘go-ahead.’
+Several of our most active businessmen are connected with the movement, and they are bound to make it go ahead.
 It is said there is fine country around it, and nature has been prolific in her bounties.
-A steam saw-mill and all the various appliances of civilization will be introduced thereupon the first renewal of navigation in the spring.
+A steam sawmill and all the various appliances of civilization will be introduced, thereupon, the first renewal of navigation in the spring.
 The name is said to be the original Indian one for the Kansas River.”

 In April, two new stores were established, one by J.T.
 Jones and the other by the Farnsworth Brothers (afterward famous as Constitution Hall.)
 That same month, Enock Chase built the first house with a wooden floor, and J.C.
-Miller began to construct the first brick home in the city.
+Miller began constructing the first brick home in the city.
 A brickyard was established by L.W.
 Horne just outside of town, and Daniel Horne found enough men to form a military company, which he organized and called the Topeka Guards.

 From the beginning, Topeka was a temperance town.
 On the evening of July 4, 1855, after a temperance demonstration, the mass meeting resolved itself into a committee of the whole and destroyed all the liquor in the vicinity.

 The Free-State Legislature adjourned on March 15th, planning to meet again on July 4, 1856.
-However, shortly thereafter, Free-State Governor Charles Robinson and other Free-State leaders were indicted and arrested on the charge of treason.
+However, shortly after that, Free-State Governor Charles Robinson and other Free-State leaders were indicted and arrested on the charge of treason.
 When the Free-State Legislature convened again on July 4th, it was dispersed, at the mouth of a loaded cannon, by Colonel Edwin Sumner under the President’s instructions.

 After the dispersion of the Legislature, the Free-State citizens of Topeka, like many other Kansas towns, felt that they were completely adrift, having no faith in the Territorial Government and no immediate prospect of a better.
-The Missouri River towns were in the hands of the pro-slavery party, and it became almost impossible to procure even the necessaries of life.
-To get supplies from Leavenworth or Kansas City, lives were often lost, and the teams almost invariably captured.
+The Missouri River towns were in the hands of the pro-slavery party, and it became almost impossible to procure even the necessities of life.
+To get supplies from Leavenworth or Kansas City, lives were often lost, and the teams were almost invariably captured.